 What Foods Can You Eat If You Have Alpha-Gal?

 While many alpha gals can tolerate dairy, some cannot.
 If you are one of the lucky alpha gals that can still enjoy traditional milk, cheese, and yogurt products, then you can summarize your alpha-gal diet as vegetarian + poultry + fish.
-If you cannot tolerate dairy products, then you can summarize your alpha-gal diet as vegan + eggs + poultry + fish.
+However, I always recommend choosing vegetarian cheeses to reduce the risk of reaction from animal enzymes in some varieties.

 Related Article: Best Milk Alternative for Alpha-Gal Syndrome